bcgov/SDPR_Case_Management_SuiteCRM/suitecrm-new-deployment/suitecrm-base-env-setup.md

-# BCGov SuiteCRM OpenShift Installation Instruction
+# BCGov SuiteCRM OpenShift Installation Instructions

 These instructions will setup the required resources to run an instance of SuiteCRM within the BC Governmetn OpenShift cluster.